catzkorn/blog/content/cv.md

 Contributor to Showrunner, a backend API supporting the GopherCon conference website.
 It supports purchasing tickets, viewing the conference agenda, applying as a presenter, sponsorship management, and much more.
 It is implemented in [Go](https://golang.org/) and [Postgres](https://www.postgresql.org/).
 The project is deployed on [Encore](https://encore.dev).

-I have so far contributed the initial schema and API design, and am taking a central role in reviewing of other contributions.
+I have so far contributed the initial schema and API design, and am taking a central role in reviewing other contributions.
 The project is still in progress.

 ## [Subscrypt](https://github.com/Catzkorn/subscrypt)
 ### _Makers Academy Final Engineering Project_

 Subscrypt allows users to keep track of their subscriptions and be notified, at their discretion, when renewal is due.
 The project was completed over two weeks.
-The backend was written in [Go](https://golang.org/) with [Postgres](https://www.postgresql.org/) for data persistence.
+The backend was written in [Go](https://golang.org/) with [PostgreSQL](https://www.postgresql.org/) for data persistence.
 The frontend was written in [JavaScript](https://en.wikipedia.org/wiki/JavaScript) with [Bootstrap](https://getbootstrap.com/) for styling.
 [JSON](https://www.json.org/json-en.html) was used for communication between the frontend and backend.
+The project was deployed on [Heroku](heroku.com), with continuous integration handled by [Github Actions](https://github.com/features/actions).

 The project uses the [Open Banking API](https://www.openbanking.org.uk/) via [Plaid](https://plaid.com/uk/) to demonstrate how a user could integrate the app with their personal banking solutions.
 Users are sent reminders as .ics files via the [SendGrid](https://sendgrid.com/) email API.

 A short presentation of the project is available [on YouTube](https://youtu.be/xYWKSqh-f94).